nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 I've had the opportunity to delve into the responses shared by fellow students this week, and it's been enlightening.
 While exploring Lua, I stumbled upon valuable insights shared by my peers, which deepened my understanding of the language.
 Moreover, I gained a comprehensive overview of other languages like Haskell and Processing through their posts.
 This process not only expanded my knowledge but also helped me identify additional resources beyond what I initially discovered.
 It's been a rewarding experience, and I look forward to further exploration.

+### WRITE A USER STORY

+The app that I have chosen is Facebook because of its popularity among diverse user groups and its wide range of uses.

+   - User Stories:

+       1. As a student, I use Facebook to join local groups to find vacant rooms in the valley.
+       2. As a job seeker, I use Facebook to join local communities to learn about those who are actively hiring.
+       3. As a businessman, I use Facebook to join Marketplace groups for buy/sell purposes.
+       4. As a student, I use Facebook to look for information on visa processing, Asian restaurants, etc.
+       5. As a local, I use Facebook to get updates on upcoming events, job fairs.

+   - Acceptance Criteria:

+       1. Include a hashtag feature to indicate relevant locations, preferences, and event names.
+       2. Implement upload features to allow users to upload images.
+       3. Provide text fields for users to input and post content.
+       4. Include a search field for users to easily find relevant information.
+       5. Example of Acceptance Criteria:

+   - Hashtagged posts should be searchable and clickable, leading to related content.
+       1. Uploaded images should display correctly and be scalable for various screen sizes.
+       2. Text fields should support a variety of characters and allow for basic formatting options.
+       3. The search field should provide relevant results based on keywords and hashtags.

 ## References

 Academy, C. (n.d.).
 Learn Lua.
 Retrieved from Codecademy: https://www.codecademy.com/learn/learn-lua